microsounds/atelier/readme.md

 _Optionally, you can apply another existing color scheme by naming it as an argument.
 This can be useful when dealing with TUI applications that force their own background colors._

+> **NOTE**<br>
+> _HiDPI display setups are currently not supported, 96dpi is assumed everywhere.<br>
+> Besides being incredibly wasteful,
+> HiDPI has [innumerable][dpi1] [display issues][dpi2] in Xorg and adjacent components
+> that require polluting scripts and configuration to smooth out issues.<br>
+> See [`~/.local/include/theme.h`](.local/include/theme.h) for more info._

+[dpi1]: https://wiki.archlinux.org/title/HiDPI "A laundry list of hacks to have consistent-looking fonts everywhere under HiDPI"
+[dpi2]: https://blog.yossarian.net/2020/12/24/A-few-HiDPI-tricks-for-Linux "The real HiDPI experience on GNU/Linux"

 ### List of available macros
 * `{FG,BG}COLOR` for terminal fg/bg colors
 * `{FG,BG}LIGHT` for UX highlight colors